DCC-EX/dcc-ex.github.io/docs/throttles/software/jmri.md

-If you would like to utilise the combined power of EX-CommandStation & JMRI DecoderPro Programming Station, please download and review the `reference/downloads/documents:comprehensive dcc-ex & jmri decoderpro getting started guide pdf`{.interpreted-text role="ref"}.
+If you would like to utilise the combined power of EX-CommandStation & JMRI DecoderPro Programming Station, please download and review the `reference/downloads/documents:comprehensive dcc-ex & jmri decoderpro getting started guide pdf`.

 ## Further reading